What is a Product Journey Map and How to Build One

 Empathy is the ability to understand and share the feelings of another person, in this case, the user.
 It’s an important skill for building products people love.

-Each section gives you a better understanding of the user, what’s a problem to them, and exactly how to improve their experience.
+Each section gives you a better understanding of the user, their pain points, and exactly how to improve their experience.

 Experience maps

-A good or bad experience isn’t just a function of your product design or features.
-Every member of your product team is a part of the customer’s experience.
-So, experience maps are a visual slate of users’ experience with the different parts or touchpoints of your product during a given period.
+Experience maps are a visual slate of users’ experiences with the different parts or customer touchpoints with your product during a given period.

-This particular map helps you discover and fix the hiccups in your customer journey and product flow.
+This particular map helps you discover and fix the hiccups in your customer’s journey.

 Mapping customer experience or interaction with your product across the different stages of their journey can provide insights that could help with product development and improvement.

-In other words, creating a customer journey map is a better way to develop products because it relies on how your user/customer base is experiencing your service.
+In other words, creating a customer journey map is a better way to develop products because it relies on how your user/customer base is experiencing them.
 Here are a few other benefits.

 Provide transparency across all teams involved in the development of your product

-User and customer journey mapping look at the user’s interactions with your product (and brand as a whole), so the results you get from doing this can provide insight into how each team works at each stage of the customer’s journey.
-And also show you at what points improvements need to be made.
+Product and customer journey mapping looks at the user’s interactions with your product and brand as a whole, so the results you get from doing this can provide insight into how each team works at each stage of the customer’s journey and what you can improve.

 Drive product engagement and adoption